AnisDz-Spot/provision-worksuite/README.md

 ### First-Run Checklist

 - Can reach the site URL.
-- Database tables exist after running `lib/db/schema.sql`.
+- Database tables are created automatically (check Docker logs or build output).
 - File uploads work (check a test upload).
 - Create an account via Register page and login successfully.